abstractfactory/rfc/spec10.md

 # Change Process

-These RFC documents are Open-source and collaborative.
-To find out how you can contribute, see the [Consensus-Oriented Specification System (COSS)](http://www.digistan.org/spec:1/COSS).
+This document is governed by the [Consensus-Oriented Specification System](http://www.digistan.org/spec:1/COSS) (COSS).

 # History

-Open Metadata was first initiated in 2013 to facilitate the development of [Pipi][] and as a response to the ever-more complex nature of meta-data for common use.
+Open Metadata was first initiated in 2013 to facilitate the development of [Pipi][] and as a response to the ever-more complex nature of metadata for common use.

 #### Definition